 Invalid: certain behaviors

 We teach the parents at Sunrise the essential, yet challenging, skill of communicating “we accept you the way you are” without accidentally adding “and therefore we condone all of your choices and behaviors”.
-You can accept your daughter without accepting unhealthy or irresponsible behaviors.
+You can accept your son or daughter without accepting unhealthy or irresponsible behaviors.

 One of our families recently exemplified this with their daughter.
 She had chosen not to study for a test and, as a result, she failed the exam.
 She was sad and frustrated that she didn’t get a better grade.
 Her parents did not validate her poor study habits, but validated the emotion by saying, “I understand that you’re sad about your grade.
 That’s really hard.
 I hope you’ll prepare for your next test.”
 Her parents effectively communicated to their daughter that they understood her emotions without validating the behavior, and simultaneously encouraged her to improve.